publications

 Petter Törnberg

 PLoS ONE.
-Impact: influential early modeling work on misinformation diffusion and echo-chamber dynamics. , 2018
+Contribution: an early model of misinformation diffusion and echo-chamber dynamics. , 2018

 Preprints and Conference Papers